ragarciaga/ragarciaga/README.md

 ---

-I build the full stack behind business automation — the web application, the AI backend, and the workflow engine that connects them.
+I build the full stack behind business automation, the web application, the AI backend, and the workflow engine that connects them.
 I work with clients in financial services, logistics, agriculture, and education across the US, Latin America, and the Caribbean.
 Most of my projects replace spreadsheet‑driven operations with production systems that run with minimal manual intervention.

-Previously, I held corporate roles at multinational companies in Latin America.
-I now focus on applied AI consulting, where I design and deliver automation solutions for organizations ranging from credit unions to international development programs.

 ---

 ## Featured Projects

-These are end-to-end systems I designed and built — including the web application, the AI/automation backend, and the integrations between them.
+These are end-to-end systems I designed and built, including the web application, the AI/automation backend, and the integrations between them.

 ---

-### 🎓 Maysachart — AI Trading Tutor
+### 🎓 Maysachart - AI Trading Tutor
 > Full-stack EdTech SaaS that teaches retail traders methodology through an AI tutor backed by 40+ proprietary documents.

 **The problem:** Beginner traders buy courses but can't apply what they learned facing a real chart.
 Human mentoring doesn't scale, and existing tools offer signals, not education.